munificent/game-programming-patterns/book/event-queue.markdown

 can dish out an appropriate reward.

 That requires various pieces of state in the world.
-We need the entity that died to see how tough it was.
+We need the entity that died so we can see how tough it was.
 We may want to inspect its surroundings to see what other obstacles or minions were nearby.
 But if the event isn't received until later, that stuff may be gone.
 The entity may have been deallocated, and other nearby foes may have wandered off.

 When you receive an event, you have to be careful not to assume the *current* state of the world reflects how the world was *when the event was raised*.
 This